faizalrf/documentation/streaming-mariadb-backlup.md

 ### Standard Backup

-All the prep is done, let's see how log it takes to take a full backup of a 16GB database using the traditional way.
+All the prep work is done, let's see how log it takes to take a full backup of a 16GB database using the traditional way.

 ```
 [shell] time mariabackup --backup --target-dir=/root/backup/ --datadir=/var/lib/mysql --user=backup --password=SecretP@ssw0rd